ckb-js/lumos/packages/codec/README.md

 # @ckb-lumos/codec

-This module provides a set of functions to pack(encode) and unpack(decode) data to work with CKB
+This module provides a set of functions to pack(encode) and unpack(decode) data.

-[Molecule](https://github.com/nervosnetwork/molecule) is a lightweight serialization system that focuses only on the layout of byte(s) and not on specific data types.
-This library will help developers to create TypeScript-friendly molecule bindings in an easy way.

 ```mermaid
 graph TD;